-- The baby can be bathed as usual; keep the placenta with it.
+- The baby can be bathed as usual – keep the placenta with it.

 - Keep movement to a minimum.
 (Taylor 2018)

-Considered a recent alternative birth phenomenon, the roots of lotus birth as currently practiced can be traced back only a few decades.
+Considered a recent alternative birth phenomenon, the roots of lotus birth as currently practiced can be traced just a few decades back.
 With a vague but unconfirmed notion that some non-human primates don’t sever the umbilical cord, a pregnant woman named Clair Lotus Day from California began to question routine cutting of the cord back in the 1970s.
 Australian doctor and lotus birth proponent Sarah Buckley writes that Day’s “searching led her to an obstetrician who was sympathetic to her wishes and her son Trimurti was born in hospital and taken home with his cord uncut” (Buckley 2009, 40).
 The practice has been growing since 1974, with the late yoga master and midwife Jeannine Parvati Baker credited with popularizing lotus birth in the United States and midwife Shivam Rachana, founder of the International College of Spiritual Midwifery and author of the book Lotus Birth (2000), spreading the practice in Australia.